kudashevs/laravel-share-buttons/README.md

 ## Configuration

-All of the available configuration settings are located in the `config/share-buttons.php` file.
+The configuration settings are located in the `config/share-buttons.php` file.

 ### Representation section
 ```